RConsortium/S7/spec/design.md

 ### Validation

 Objects will be validated on initialization and every time a property is modified.
-To temporarily opt-out of validation (e.g. in order to transition through a temporarily invalid state) the system provides `eventuallyValid()`:
+To temporarily opt-out of validation (e.g. in order to transition through a temporarily invalid state), R7 provides `eventuallyValid()`:

 ``` r
 eventuallyValid <- function(object, fun) {